KORO (TV)

-KORO (channel 28) is a television station in Corpus Christi, Texas, United States, affiliated with the Spanish-language Univision network.
+KORO (channel 28) is a television station in Corpus Christi, Texas, United States, affiliated with the Spanish-language network Univision.
 It is owned by Entravision Communications alongside low-power, Class A UniMás affiliate KCRP-CD (channel 41).
-The two stations share studios on North Mesquite Street in Downtown Corpus Christi; KORO's transmitter is located between Petronila and Robstown.
+The two stations share studios on North Mesquite Street in downtown Corpus Christi; KORO's transmitter is located between Petronila and Robstown.

 History

 In 1972, two groups filed applications for channel 28 in Corpus Christi with the Federal Communications Commission (FCC).
 Both sought to build and operate a Spanish-language television station.
 One group, U-Anchor Broadcasting, was a subsidiary of an Amarillo-based firm, while the other, Telecorpus, consisted mostly of local stockholders, with notable Spanish International Network (SIN) executives—including Emilio Nicolas Sr. and Danny Villanueva—on its board.
 At the time, there was only one full-time Spanish-language TV station in the state of Texas, KWEX-TV in San Antonio.
 The FCC heard the mutually exclusive Telecorpus and U-Anchor applications in 1974, with the FCC giving the nod—and the construction permit—to Telecorpus in November.

 Two and a half years passed before KORO was built and began broadcasting.
 Technical and legal delays, including a dispute over whether the local cable system could import the signals of Mexican television stations, pushed back the launch.
 However, concrete steps were taken during the course of 1976 to put the station into service after the FCC denied the cable company's proposal.
 These included negotiating for studio space and purchasing equipment.
 Three banks turned down the company for loans before a fourth was willing to lend.

 KORO began broadcasting April 19, 1977, having missed its intended start date by three days due to a lightning strike on a microwave dish.
 The station originally broadcast from the 600 Building downtown, but the studios moved to the present Mesquite Street facility in 1982, a long-delayed move.
 The station's only live local newscast aired at 5 p.m. until 1997, when a 10 p.m. newscast began production.

 Citing consolidation and the expense of the eventual conversion to digital television, Telecorpus sold KORO to Entravision in 1998.